 Internationalization

 BlogCFC makes use of a resource bundle CFC developed by Paul Hastings (and with slight modifications by myself).
 All strings (things like button labels, etc) are controlled by a properties file in the includes directory.
 By default, the blog uses main_en_US.properties.
-If you specify another locale in the logini file, then the Blog will attempt to load that particular resource bundle.
+If you specify another locale in the blog.ini.cfm file, then the Blog will attempt to load that particular resource bundle.
 To create a new resource bundle in your language, copy the en_US file and make sure you translate each and every setting.

 Comment Notification